 Customers rate higher those doctors who were more attentive, rather than those who were able to provide a better medical solution.

 The reason is obvious: patients are not able to recognize good service from a medical viewpoint, but they could recognize excellence in general care.The quality as perceived by the end-users is important.
 Also, we should remember other stakeholders.
-In the case of healthcare, those will be the doctors, the professional organizations, the regulators;, their perception of the quality will be different.
+In the case of healthcare, those will be the doctors, the professional organizations, the regulators; their perception of the quality will be different.
 Some of these ideas were reflected on the scorecard a hospital.